ut-issl/s2e-documents/Tutorials/HowToAddControlAlgorithms.md

     - For theoretical researches and preliminary analysis for satellite projects
   - Component method: Control using sensors and actuators without flight S/W framework
     - For engineering researches and preliminary analysis for satellite projects
+    - From v6.0.0, we have `ideal` and `real` directories in the `s2e-core/src/components`.
+Users can use `ideal` components for early stage of the analysis and can use `real` components for more detailed analysis.
+Mixing these components is also possible.
   - Flight S/W method: Control using sensors and actuators with flight S/W framework
     - For actual satellite projects
 - The supported version of this document